 ANA InterContinental Tokyo prides itself with its theme of “When Tradition meets Luxury”.
 The 37 storey hotel has 844 guest rooms (including 43 suites) and 11 restaurant and bars – including the 2 Michelin star restaurant Pierre Gagnaire.
 The hotel also has 24 banquet rooms of varying sizes for corporate functions.

 Location-wise, the hotel is within walking distance to other parts of Akasaka, the government offices in Kasumigaseki, and the bustling nightlife of Roppongi.
-There are 2 subway stations at the doorstep of the hotel, as well as Tameike-sanno (Ginza line) and Roppongi-itchome (Namboku line).
+There are 2 subway stations at the hotel’s doorstep as well as Tameike-sanno (Ginza line) and Roppongi-itchome (Namboku line).
 The hotel is also amongst the list of hotels that the Airport Limousine stops at, so you can go directly to and from Haneda and Narita airport.

 The rooms you want to pick here are the Club Rooms on level 33.
 Renovated in November 2017, they are inspired by the Japanese design concept of “Kintsugi”, using the centuries-old art of restoring functionality.
 The art involves using a special lacquer dusted with powdered gold, silver, or platinum to repair broken objects.
 The restored pieces are unique and in line with the Japanese philosophy of ‘wabi-sabi’, which means to find beauty in imperfection.

 In the center of the room is my large and comfortable king bed, while a long sofa lines the wall against the window.
 My room looks towards Roppongi.
 On a clear day, Mount Fuji is also visible!

 Facing the bed is a flat-screen TV, and a Nespresso coffee machine, and a mini-fridge.
 The bathroom and shower space is separated from the main room by glass.
 Upon walking into the bathroom, the glass immediately becomes opaque using motion sensor technology, coupled with the electro-chromatic glazing technology of the glass.
 There is a smart Japanese toilet with multiple special functions, including a massage function.

 The Club Room comes with access to the great Club Lounge, which I have separately reviewed.
 Other facilities available in the hotel include a fully equipped gym, a pool with views of the Tokyo Tower, and a sauna in the changing rooms.